Facility Maintenance Archives

 Construction Asset Management: Definition, Examples and Processes.

-Equipment malfunctions on a construction site can bring daily operations to a screeching halt.
+Introduction Equipment malfunctions on a construction site can bring daily operations to a screeching halt.
 Construction project delays, whether big or small, can have drastic financial consequences in terms of emergency repair costs, delayed project deadlines, and damage to a company’s reputation.
 This is why construction asset management is critical for successful project outcomes.
 Asset management in construction has a very specific scope.
 Its purpose is to track, maintain, and optimize the distribution and use of assets, equipment, and other resources.
-This can encompass everything from heavy machinery to small tools, as well as intangible assets like data and licenses.
-Effective...
+This can encompass everything from heavy machinery to small tools, as well as intangible assets like data and licenses....

 What is Mean Time to Failure (MTTF) and How to Calculate It